-- Prohibit the state from adopting the U.S. Department of Agriculture option of "broad-based categorical eligibility" which expands SNAP eligibility and assistance. - Prohibit the use of federal or state funds for advertising to promote SNAP participation. - Prohibit DCF from requesting or implementing a U.S. Department of Agriculture waiver or program that would relax the 1996 Welfare Reform Act's time limit on employable adults with no children. - Count the income of non-citizens when determining SNAP benefits. - Name a protective payee for SNAP households where the adults have been convicted of fraud
+- Prohibit the State from adopting the United States Department of Agriculture (USDA) option of "broad-based categorical eligibility" that expands SNAP eligibility and assistance. - Prohibit the use of federal or State funds for advertising to promote SNAP participation. - Prohibit DCF from requesting or implementing a USDA waiver or program that would relax the 1996 Welfare Reform Act's time limit on employable adults with no children. - Count the income of non-citizens when determining SNAP benefits. - Name a protective payee for SNAP households where the adults have been convicted of fraud.